 Some of the most popular villages for ex-pats who want to live close to Basel include Hegenheim, Hésingue, Leymen, Huningue, Hagenthal le bas, Hagenethal le haut, Blotzheim & St Louis.

 Further out the following villages are also popular- Folgensbourg, Muespach, Ranspach le bas, Ranspach le haut, Attenschwiller, Sierentz.
 Driving round is invaluable if you possibly can and should be easy enough given the proximity to Basel.
 If possible try to go both on the weekend and in the week.
 If you only go on Sundays everywhere will just seem deserted.
 There are also some good resources on the internet.

-Popular estate agents used by expats in the area include Le Rosenberg in Hegenheim, Staub Immobilien and Lohr Immobilien see useful websites at the end of this article).
+Popular estate agents used by expats in the area include Le Rosenberg in Hegenheim, Staub Immobilien, Lohr Immobilien and Logicimmo (see useful websites at the end of this article).

 How about getting English TV and satellite TV?
 There are several local companies able to assist with this- it is a good idea to ask your estate agent (immobilien) to get an appointment set up for you unless you are a confident French or German speaker (most specialists around here are bi-lingual).